What is the purpose of the Transport Safety Investigation Act?

 Historically, the responsibility for ensuring safe rail travel has rested with the States and the Northern Territory.
 However, rail has increasingly developed as an interstate industry crossing traditional boundaries and raising safety issues.
 Vesting the ATSB with powers to investigate interstate rail safety matters enables significant improvements to be made in rail safety through an independent and credible investigation agency applying best practice investigation methods.
 Further, ATSB investigation findings will be disseminated widely with the aim to encourage standardised safety improvements across borders.

 ATSB rail investigation is an additional mechanism by the Commonwealth to foster rail reform.
 The ATSB's powers to investigate on the Defined Interstate Rail Network do not prevent the Bureau from assisting jurisdictions to investigate intrastate accidents and incidents if requested.
-The ATSB has been involved in 20 state rail investigations as at February 2011.

 Section 23 of the TSI Act provides a list of Transport Safety Matters.
 These are the matters that the ATSB may investigate in the aviation, marine and rail modes of transport under Section 21.
 Transport Safety Matters are: